How to Deal with Sexual Harassment at the Workplace

 When she asked the HR head how to deal with the matter, she didn’t know either.
 In fact, she asked her to focus on performance, and not get on the wrong side of management.
 It was only after consulting a lawyer friend was she able to report the matter and take the necessary action against Parag .

 There are many such cases of sexual harassment in companies.
 As per research, almost 70% of sexual harassment cases don’t get reported.
-Most companies don’t even have a policy to deal with a sexual harassment incident.
+Most companies don’t even have the policy to deal with a sexual harassment incident.
 The ones that do, need still more training to deal with such cases in a fair and just manner.

 What is workplace harassment?